 - Experience: There is a very specific manner in which you must present your experience.
 Use keywords to align your education and experience with the job description.

 The goal is to make it seem like your job is the most important position that anyone could ever have, even if you do something like answering telephones or waiting tables.

 Here is the formula for describing your experience:

 Interesting Title: Action verb (Manage), some numerical value (10) Duty performed, Frequency that it is performed (daily.)

 So, if you were a waitress, you could say something like:

 Dining Server: Provide elegant and enjoyable dining experience to a reception of between 140-200 customers daily.

-The interesting title grabs the reader's attention and makes the job sound more sophisticated.
+The interesting title grabs the reader's attention and makes the job sound more important.
 The action verb reinforces your work experience making it seem more tangible, a numerical value puts an exact figure to your productivity at work, and the frequency at which you worked describes your work ethic to a potential future employer.

 - References: References are not included on your resume itself, but on a separate page instead.
 The references that you ultimately choose should be people you have previously worked for, with whom you have made a good impression.
 People that are willing to rave about your great work are who you want speaking about you.

-- Strategic Placement of Keywords: Companies are using software to scan in your documents and digitally exclude ones that do not have proper keyword saturation.
+- Strategic Placement of Keywords: Companies are using software to scan your documents and digitally exclude ones that do not have the proper keyword saturation.

 Do a bit of research on the company that you are applying to, and make sure that the words and phrases they are looking for appear in your document.
 This is true for your cover letter too.

-A good trick is to examine the job posting.
+A good strategy is to carefully examine the job posting.
 Pay attention to the requirements and any certifications requested, then make those visible on your page.